 This section covers the procedure on server cloning in a virtual environment.
-This section should be read as is and gives no warranties for installing Resultmaker applications in a virtual setup.
-In a medium or high performance setup Resultmaker does not recommend using virtualization.
+This section should be read as is and gives no warranties for cloning a server as it might not have the expected results.
 Working with virtualization can be a major advantage for fast deployment of new servers though.
-Since no warranties are giving by Resultmaker in this regard a cloning of a server might not have the expected results.